GT-RAIL/rail_object_detection/README.md

 ## Two Minute Intro

 This package now includes two object detectors which you may choose between, YOLOv2 and Deformable R-FCN (DRFCN).
-Detections from YOLOv2 are a bit faster, >10fps compared to ~4fps (on a Titan X), but less accurate than the from DRFCN.
+Detections from YOLOv2 are a bit faster, >10fps compared to ~4fps (on a Titan X), but less accurate than the detections from DRFCN.

 The YOLOv2 detector uses [darknet](https://github.com/pjreddie/darknet) to perform object detection.
 It provides the ability to query for objects in an image through both services as well as from a topic.

-The DRFCN detector is built on MXNet, and provides the ability to query for objects from a topic.
+The [Deformable R-FCN](https://github.com/msracver/Deformable-ConvNets) detector is built on MXNet, and provides the ability to query for objects from a topic.

 The response to all queries contains a list of objects, each of which has the following properties: